Descriptions, photos and details

 The account of the martyrdom of these saints indicates that brothers Kumetis and Nezilas were pagan nobles with their origins in Lithuanian lands.
 They served in the court of the Lithuanian Grand Duke Algirdas (father of Jogaila, the ruler of the Grand Duchy of Lithuania and Kingdom of Poland).
 Nestor, a priest who accompanied the wife of Grand Duke Algirdas to Vilnius, had a great impact on Kumetis and Nezilas, who later converted to Christianity.
 Their Christian names were Anthony and John.
 As was customary for Christians of that time, they began to fast when appropriate and stopped shaving their beards and cutting their hair.
 This offended other nobles of the court.
 Anthony and John were imprisoned and were being forced to abandon their faith.
 John renounced his faith after a year of imprisonment, but after witnessing the unwavering stance of his brother, converted back to Christianity.
 After being pressured by the nobles, Algirdas, the ruler of the Grand Duchy of Lithuania, sentenced the brothers to death by hanging in 1346.

-Seeking to protect the remains of the martyrs during World War I, they were taken to Moscow, but ultimately returned to Vilnius after World War II, pursuant to the order of the Patriarch of Moscow.
-July 26th, the day the remains were returned to Vilnius, is one of the most important feasts for local Eastern Orthodox faithful.
+Seeking to protect the remains of the martyrs during World War I, they were taken to Moscow but ultimately returned to Vilnius after World War II, under the order of the Patriarch of Moscow.
+July 26th, the day the remains were returned to Vilnius, is one of the most important feasts for the local Eastern Orthodox faithful.

 St. Josaphat Kuntsevych (Lithuanian: Juozapas Kuncevicius), of the Order of Saint Basil the Great (1580-1623)